Niiihariiikaa/XAI-Brain-Tumor/README.md

 A deep learning model that detects brain tumors from MRI scans and then spills the tea on how it made the decision.

 This project uses CNNs/Transformers to classify MRI images as tumor or no tumor, followed by XAI methods like Grad-CAM and SHAP to show exactly which regions influenced the prediction.
-Basically: the AI doesn’t just guess — it highlights the tumor, explains its logic, and proves it wasn’t hallucinating
+Basically: the AI doesn’t just guess , It highlights the tumor, explains its logic, and proves it wasn’t hallucinating

 Perfect for medical transparency, model debugging, and making your AI look less like a black box and more like a trustworthy lil analyst.